Online casino guide for beginners UK

 Chess poses challenges for fair gameplay when played online for real money.
 It's difficult to enforce the rules of this sophisticated game and you might find yourself competing against a computer program that has already solved the game from the outset.

 These alternative games promise heaps of fun with the added excitement of playing with real money.
 Social casino games are the boon of the future and we're paying witness to a meteoric rise in their uptake and popularity amongst players.

-Respectable online casinos will, more often than not, feature live casino or live dealer games as part of their game selection.
+Respectable online casinos will, more often than not, feature live dealer casino games as part of their game selection.
 These games serve up a realistic atmosphere with impeccable graphics, perfectly capturing the experience of being physically present in a casino with a real-life dealer to manage the game.

 Live dealer games differ from regular casino games in several ways.
 First of all, live dealer games are brought to you via a live broadcast which allows you to see the game progress in front of your very eyes as you make your moves.
 You can chat with the game managers while playing and also communicate interactively with other players in certain online casinos.

 Live dealer games generally feature table games exclusively.
 Roulette, blackjack, baccarat and Texas Hold'em are the ones most typically available, although you'll find casinos that include a variety of dice games too.